davisk-34/davisk-34.github.io/README.md

 <details>
   <summary>Tech Comm Note 3: Be concise</summary>

  *Reading technical writing is a chore.
 And as such, people tend to skim the text, spending as little time with it as possible.
 For this reason, it is important to be clear, to-the-point and prevent including superfluous information.
-Use tables, headings and list to construct a easy to read document.
+Use tables, headings, and list to construct an easy-to-read document.
 If possible, your headings should give the reader all they need to know to continue on to the next step.*
 </details>